 Special Equipment Needs

-Additional plug-ins may be required (Information Technology Services - Student Help Desk available for assistance)
+- Additional plug-ins may be required (Information Technology Services - Service Desk available for assistance).

 Program GoalsA graduate of this major should be able to:

 - demonstrate professional behaviors in an atmosphere of mutual respect and understanding, with an emphasis on applying leadership and management skills to improve the delivery of health care.
 (Professional Behaviors)

 - combine knowledge from nursing, liberal arts, and sciences to facilitate holistic and culturally competent consumer-centered care.
 (Consumer-Centered Care)